progleic/prog2425_setup/README.md

 add_executable(hello_again hello_again.cpp say_hello.cpp)
 ```

+_Tip_: The first argument of `add_executable` is the name of the program, and can be different from the name of the source files.

 If the program requires header files (i.e., files with extension .h), after you declare the program (i.e., `hello_again`) with the `add_executable` command, you can use the command `target_include_directories`:

 ```cmake